FAQs

 Micah is a Jewish camp; what does that mean?

 Judaism is woven into the fabric of Micah life as we appreciate the importance of connecting our campers to their rich Jewish heritage while understanding our collective responsibility to make the world a better place.
-Our truly unique and spirited Friday Night Services coupled with our exciting, creative and hands-on Shabbat programs make being Jewish fun!
+Our truly unique and spirited Friday night services coupled with our exciting, creative, and hands-on Shabbat programs make being Jewish fun!
 Jewish knowledge is learned in school and at home, Jewish connection and spirituality through community is strengthened at Micah.

 Click here to read more about Camp Micah’s Jewish Culture.